 “And every island fled away and the mountains were not found.”

-Given the difficulties presented thus far, then to interpret the order was are pushed into some overlapping or repeating of events.
+Given the difficulties presented thus far, then to interpret the order of events then we are pushed into some overlapping or repeating of these events.

-What I am going to present is largely based on someone else’s teaching that I though was intriguing.
+The forthcoming analysis of Chapter 14 is mine yet the elaboration on the day-year concept further in this section is largely based on someone else’s teaching that I though was intriguing because it handles much of the repeating of event issue.
 I won’t die one this hill but here it is.
 This paradigm draws the understanding of the crucifixion week having death occurring on day 4 given that Jesus spent a full 3 days and 3 nights (72+ hours) in the “belly of the earth” and superimpose that week on to the seven years of Daniel’s last week better known as the tribulation week.
-Even if that is not the case the last week can still play out in this paradigm.

-More significance of the last 3.5 years is that when Satan starts woman then she flies and is nourished in the desert for “a time, times, and half a times (3.5 years).
+The significance of the last 3.5 years is that is when Satan starts persecuting the woman then she flies and is nourished in the desert for “a time, times, and half a times (3.5 years).
 So, Satan is clearly on the earth for the whole last 3.5 years, yet, I don’t believe the “Mark of the Beast” (Rev 13:16) is enacted immediately but I believe it is later yet could be gradual as well.

 “…If any man worship the beast and his image, and receive his mark in his forehead or in his hand, 10 the same shall drink the wine of the wrath of God…”